How to Cook Thanksgiving Dinner for Just a Few People

 lemon-green-beans-with-bacon-recipe

 A Thanksgiving meal is all about the sides, isn’t it?
-What are your favorites side dishes for the holiday?
+What are your favorite side dishes for the holiday?
 Are there any that you simply must have at Thanksgiving dinner?

 Leave a Reply